 Aaron Feinberg is no stranger to seeing and capturing the beauty and natural movement of Life.
 What has started as a ski-bum hobby of photographing friends in the Wasatch Mountains of Utah has developed into a world-class, award-winning fine art portfolio.

 Ask Aaron how he ended up on Kauai and he’ll say he didn’t...it found him.
 After taking a restaurant job that brought him to the island, photography took over in a hurry.
-In just 3 short years Aaron has gone on to win Nature Photo Of The Year ’09 (American Photo Magazine), Nature Photo of the Month (National Geographic newsletter Aug ’10), Highly Honored (Windland Smith Rice Int’l Awards), among others and has been published numerous times.
+In just 3 short years Aaron has gone on to win Nature Photo Of The Year ’09 (American Photo Magazine), Nature Photo of the Month (National Geographic newsletter Aug ’10), Highly Honored (Windland Smith Rice Int’l Awards), among many others, has been published numerous times and his artwork is displayed in collections around the world.

 Aaron draws inspiration from the beauty that surrounds him.
 Self-taught, he holds much gratitude for the fellow photographers that have guided him along the way.
 Above and beyond, Aaron strives to bring what his eye sees to the viewer.
 And in doing so, ventures to bring the viewer to emote in some way, either as he might have experienced during capture or in their own unique way.
 He hopes his images have affected you in such a way that he can truly call himself a photographer.